What are the environmental risk scores covered by the dashboard? jump to answer

 - R&D development: Learning from other areas where certain risks are lower or decreasing, including benchmarking.

-What does the EU CSDDD legislation imply for my organisation?
+What does the CSDDD imply for my organisation?

-The EU Corporate Sustainability Due Diligence Directive (CSDDD) mandates that companies operating within the European Union integrate human rights and environmental considerations into their business strategies and operations.
-This involves identifying, preventing, mitigating, and accounting for actual and potential adverse human rights and environmental impacts throughout their entire value chains.
+EU Corporate Sustainability Due Diligence Directive (CSDDD) mandates that companies operating within the European Union integrate human rights and environmental considerations into their business strategies and operations.
+This involves identifying, preventing, mitigating, and accounting for actual and potential adverse human rights and environmental impacts.

 Companies are required to establish and implement due diligence processes, which include regular assessments, taking appropriate measures to prevent or mitigate risks, tracking the effectiveness of these measures, and publicly reporting on their due diligence activities.
 The directive aims to promote sustainable and responsible corporate behaviour, ensuring that businesses contribute positively to global sustainability goals.